 - acetaminophen or ibuprofen for relief of pain or other discomfort

-- avoid getting the inside of your ears wet while bathing
+- get the inside of your ears wet while bathing

-- do not put anything in your ears, including headphones, until your symptoms have subsided
+- put anything in your ears, including headphones, until your symptoms subside

-- Do not put anything in your ears, including cotton swabs, fingers, liquids, or sprays.
+- Don’t put anything in your ears, including cotton swabs, fingers, liquids, or sprays.